 Beyond Civil Rights: The Moynihan Report and Its Legacy is now in paperback.
 It offers the definitive account of the long-running controversy over the 1965 government document, The Negro Family.
 I am fascinated by the many ways the report has been interpreted and disturbed by how some have used it to rationalize racial inequality.
-I recently reflected on uses of the report after my book came out.

 For more details at the University of Pennsylvania Press site, see here.